What is a Wake-on-LAN tool?

 A Wake-On-LAN tool, therefore, is a network administration tool that is used to wake machines on a local area network (LAN) by sending the WoL protocol or “magic packet” to select machines that have the Wake-On-LAN feature enabled in their BIOS configurations.
 Of course, as we are just about to see, the Network Interface Card (NIC) should also support the feature and have it enabled.

 See also: 11 Best LAN Monitors

 Meanwhile, the magic packet is a simple, light broadcast frame that holds in its payload of 102B: 6 bytes of all-255 subnet mask (FF FF FF FF FF FF in hexadecimal) and the target computer’s 48-bit MAC address repeated sixteen times.

-If you just want a quick overview, here is our summary list of the 5 best Wake-on-LAN tools:
+Here is our list of the best Wake-on-LAN tools:

 - SolarWinds Wake-on-LAN with Engineer’s Toolset (FREE TRIAL) Generates magic packets for waking remote network-connected computers from sleep or hibernate mode.
 One of 60 networking tools in the set.

 - ManageEngine OpUtils (FREE TRIAL) A collection of network management utilities that includes a Wake-on-LAN function.
 Installs on Windows Server and Linux.

 - Aquila Technology Wake-on-LAN Provides access to the WoL feature in an intuitive GUI which lists network-connected PCs and status by MAC address.